Issues - Noise

-We are proposing that the line is redesigned as a 'Retained Cutting', which has near vertical walls that can act as a noise barrier; reflecting the sound upwards and away from the local housing area.
+We are proposing that the line is redesigned as a 'Retained Cutting', which has a near vertical wall on the east side that can act as a noise barrier; reflecting the sound upwards and away from the local housing area.

-Creating the tanking would probably use precast concrete sections, similar to the approach expected for the lining of the Green Tunnel.
-The sections could then "kill two birds with one stone"; both acting as the tanking and a noise barrier.
+This would probably use precast concrete sections, similar to the approach expected for the lining of the Green Tunnel.
 Having walls finished with a rough texture also helps absorb the noise energy, so the picture right shows what the line could look like in a retained cutting.

 At the southern end of the Green Tunnel the HS2 design includes 6 metre high barriers on the Small Dean Embankment, next to the Wendover Bypass.
 These barriers are landscaped so that only the tops are visible.